Citywide Council on Special Education (CCSE)

 When is eligibility determined?

 Eligibility is determined as of the date an application to run for a seat on the CCSE is submitted.
-If selected, parent members of CCSE may serve only as long as they have a qualifying child with an IEP.
+Elected parent members of CCSE may serve only as long as they have a qualifying child with an IEP; they must resign if their child graduates or no longer has an IEP.

 How and when can I apply to serve on the CCSE?